 If an airfreight certificate is required urgently, email the Quota Unit with the RFP number of the consignment that requires a manual certificate.
 The email must be received by the Quota Unit no later than 2.30 pm (Canberra time) for same-day processing.
 The manual certificate will then be sent to you by Express Post or couriered (if you have provided the Quota Unit with courier bags and consignment notes).

-This listing of current quota entitlement holders can be used by exporters to check which exporters hold quota, should they wish to approach another exporter for a transfer.
+This listing of current standard quota entitlement holders can be used to check which exporters hold quota, should another exporter wish to approach them for a transfer.

 Entitlement holders list

 - TEYS AUSTRALIA BEENLEIGH PTY LTD

 - OAKEY ABATTOIR PTY LTD